MagicCheese1/LPRankSyncBot/README.md

 ## TODO
 * Sync taken roles
-* start using IDs instead of names, for relaibility
+* ~~start using IDs instead of names, for relaibility~~
 * Web control panel
+* Add Support for MySQL, H2 and maybe the rest

 ## Prerequisites For development and building